okami101/terraform-hcloud-talos/README.md

-# Terraform Hetzner Cloud K3S
+# Terraform Hetzner Cloud Talos

 ## 🎯 About